fl-yu/CUT-RUNTools-2.0/README.md

 # CUT&RUNTools 2.0

-####*A tool for bulk and single-cell CUT&RUN/CUT&Tag data processing and analysis*
+#### *A tool for bulk and single-cell CUT&RUN/CUT&Tag data processing and analysis*

 ## Overview

 CUT&RUNTools 2.0 is a major update of CUT&RUNTools [(link)](https://bitbucket.org/qzhudfci/cutruntools/), including a set of new features specially designed for CUT&RUN and CUT&Tag experiments.
-Both of the bulk and single-cell data can be processed, analyzed and interpreted using CUT&RUNTools 2.0
+In this release, both of the bulk and single-cell data can be processed, analyzed and interpreted using CUT&RUNTools 2.0.

 ## New Features